 - Log in to the API Portal as an administrator.

 - In theApplication Shared Secret Securitysection, check one or both of the following options:

 - Allow plaintext secrets

 - Allow hashed secrets

 - If you checked Allow hashed secrets, choose one of the following supported hashing algorithms:

 Allowing for hashed client secrets results in the following consequences:

 - Support for hashed OAuth credentials is introduced with OTK 4.4.
-You cannot sync applications created with client secret hashing enabled on proxies running versions of OTK 4.3 or earlier.
-You can sync applications with plaintext client secrets on all versions of OTK.
+Applications created with client secret hashing enabled cannot be synched on proxies running versions of OTK 4.3 or earlier.
+Applications with plaintext client secrets can be synched on all versions of OTK.

 You can always generate a new secret for the application.
 This can be useful if your shared secret is compromised.
-When you generate a new shared secret, the API proxy no longer accepts queries that use the old secret.
-The app developer must update the shared secret in their application before their application can access the APIs.
+When you generate a new shared secret, the API Proxy no longer accepts queries that use the old secret.
+The developer must update the shared secret in the application before the application can access the APIs.

-- A new client secret is generated in plaintext.
-A notification appears, reminding you that generating a new key breaks access for anyone using the previously-issued key.
+- ClickGenerate New Secret.
+A dialog box appears.
+The first selection box is mandatory, reminding you that generating a new key will break access for anyone using the old key.